mlopinto/DeleteScriptResourceLevelServers/README.md

 Here are the instuctions on how to do this on a server by server basis. https://learn.microsoft.com/en-us/azure/defender-for-cloud/tutorial-enable-servers-plan#remove-the-resource-level-configuration-using-the-rest-api

-This script will automate all servers within the subscription in an Azure tenant.
+This script will automate all servers (both Azure or ARC enabled) within the subscription in an Azure tenant.

 Much appreciate to Mike Huffmyer (original script writer): Github Alias - @Mhuffmyer